-FCS_CKM.1 Cryptographic key generation]: not fulfilled, but justi-
+FCS_CKM.1 Cryptographic key generation]: not fulfilled, but justilike FDP_ITC.2 for the import function.

-The root key PKcvca used for verifying C{DV} is stored in the TOE during its personalisation (in the card issuing life phase).
-Since importing the respective certificates (C_T, C{DV}) does not require any special security measures except those required by the current SFR (cf. FMT_MTD.3 below), the PP ([IDCARDPP]) does not contain any dedicated requirement like FDP ITC.2 for the import function.
+The root key PKcvcA used for verifying C{DV} is stored in the TOE during its personalisation (in the card issuing life phase).
+Since importing the respective certificates (C_T, C{DV}) does not require any special security measures except those required by the current SFR (cf. FMT_MTD.3 below), the PP ([IDCARDPP]) does not contain any dedicated requirement